Raymond Lallemant

 Colonel Raymond A. "Cheval" Lallemant, DFC1 (23 August 1919 – 30 January 2008) was a Belgian military pilot and flying ace who served in the British Royal Air Force (RAF) during the Second World War.
 He was credited with destroying six aircraft, making him one of the highest scoring Belgian aces of the conflict.
-Lallemant, who was nicknamed "Cheval" ("horse" in French), flew Hawker Typhoons in No. 609 Squadron in a ground attack role.
-Promoted to squadron leader and commanding officer of No. 609 Squadron in late 1944, Lallemand was shot down over the Netherlands in September 1944 but survived despite his injuries.
+Lallemant, who was nicknamed "Cheval" ("horse" in French), flew Hawker Typhoons with Nos.
+609 and 198 Squadrons on ground attack operations.
+Promoted to squadron leader and appointed commanding officer of No. 609 Squadron in late 1944, Lallemant was shot down over the Netherlands in September 1944 but survived despite his injuries.
 He was awarded the Distinguished Flying Cross (DFC) and Bar.

 In March 1945, "Cheval" Lallemant became the commanding officer of No. 349 (Belgian) Squadron, where he flew the Supermarine Spitfire Mk.XVI.
 The well known Spitfire "Winston Churchill", squadron indicator GE-D, was his personal aircraft until he left No. 349 (Belgian) Squadron in December 1945.